CaptainBlain/white-label-web-app/README.md

-This project is a white label project that I used for teaching myself Angular.

 Last year I had a close friend in need of a website but didn't have the cash to pay somebody to develop it for him.

 I decided this was a great opportunity to learn some skills lacking in my repertoire.
 I'd never previously learnt any web development, I'd gone straight to mobile from university and I was eager to get going.